 Gatsby’s whole life/lifestyle is summed up by this revelation of Nick Carroway, “His parents were shiftless and unsuccessful farm people—his imagination had never really accepted them as his parents at all.
 The truth was that Jay Gatsby, of West Egg, Long Island, sprang from his Platonic conception of himself.
 He was a son of God—a phrase which, if it means anything, means just that—and he must be about His Father’s Business, the service of a vast, vulgar and meretricious beauty.
 So he invented just the sort of Jay Gatsby that a seventeen-year-old boy would be likely to invent, and to this conception, he was faithful to the end.”
 This explains the life of the Gatsby persona, by showing that Gatsby never really accepted the financial position of his family, so he made up a persona and moved to West Egg to start over.

 The second text that I have focused on is the film, “Oz the Great and Powerful” directed by Samuel M Raimi. the main character from this text is the ‘Great’ and ‘Powerful’ ‘wizard’ of Oz.
 This is also a persona.
 The human behind the legend of the “wizard of Oz” is called Oscar Diggs, and works in a circus in Kansas.
+Oscar Diggs’s job on earth and in the circus was that of an illusionist and magician.
 When he is swept away in a hot-air balloon by a tornado, he blacks out and when he wakes up, he is in Oz.
 He meets some of the local people from Oz and performs some of his magic tricks, thus pretending to be “The Great and Powerful” wizard of Oz.

 The connection between the first text, “The Great Gatsby” and the second text, “The Great and Powerful Oz”, is within their titles/names.
 Both of these texts/films have the words… “The Great” at the beginning of their titles.
 The illusion part of the title words is that both of these characters are fake, are just persona’s.
 The Great and Powerful Oz was a fake magician who just uses science, machinery, smoke, and mirrors to create his so-called, “magic”.
 The Great Gatsby is just a persona as well, but this one is to get the attention of his previously unobtainable love, Daisy.